SCEDC/chkcwb/README.md

 The default operation of chkcwb.py is to run CWBQuery.jar with -list for a sncl input by the user and the duration mentioned in the config file.
 If a sncl is offline, the timestamp of the last data packet received is returned.
 By default, chkcwb only checks for EH, HH and HN channels for input sncl.

-This whole paragraph is *optional*. chkcwb can be setup to query an AQMS database for a specific list of net.sta.
-Any sncls that do not show up in -list but are known to be online are queried for their last data received.
-This is especially useful with wildcard searches.
-The database information can be specified in chkcwb.cfg under section [db].
+This whole paragraph is *optional*. chkcwb can be setup to run a sql query against an AQMS database to obtain a specific list of net.sta.
+This is especially useful with wildcard searches for RSNs with large number of channels.
+The database information and query details can be specified in chkcwb.cfg under section [db].
 See sample chkcwb.cfg for more information.